agile-ts/documentation/docs/Interfaces.md

 ## `CollectConfig`

-The `CollectConfigInterface` is used as configuration object in functions like `collect()`.
+The `CollectConfigInterface` is used as configuration object in functions like [`collect()`](./packages/core/features/collection/Methods.md#collect).
-Here is a Typescript Interface for quick reference, however each property will be explained in more detail below.
+Here is a Typescript Interface for quick reference.
+However, each property is explained in more detail below.
 ```ts
 export interface CollectConfigInterface<DataType = any> {
   patch?: boolean;